hdelzein/lidar3DObjectDetection/README.md

 I followed the instructions below:

-In file loop_over_dataset.py, set the attributes for code execution in the following way which is implemented:
+In file loop_over_dataset.py, set the attributes for code execution in the following way:

 data_filename = 'training_segment-1005081002024129653_5313_150_5333_150_with_camera_labels.tfrecord
 show_only_frames = [0, 1]